GingerNinja23/ipop-documentation/Building-the-code-for-Windows-7.md

     gclient config --name=trunk http://webrtc.googlecode.com/svn/branches/3.52
     ```

 3. Download libjingle and dependencies (this may take a while).
+Running this command twice
+    ensures you have all dependencies (I think)

     ```
+    gclient sync --force
     gclient sync --force
     ```